xtyledan/Project_2_final/README.md

-# Project 2: Dashboard and Database Integration for Grazioso Salvare
+Dashboard and Database Integration for Grazioso Salvare

 ## Project Overview